What if you could stop procrastinating instantly with only three little words? Sounds like a magic trick, huh?

-- If you are constantly task-switching it takes time for your head to switch gears also.
+- If you are constantly task-switching it takes time for your head to switch gears.
 If you jump from email, to a project, to a meeting, back to the project, to blogging, to email… you get the picture right?

 Instead of doing all that running around, open your email and do it now.
 Start the project and finish it.
 Focus completely on your meeting without being distracted by your unfinished project.
 Do it now and finish it.

 - While it’s important to prioritize, I know that sometimes I can get caught up in the process.
 Which client’s work should I do first?
 When will I take care of my own business?
-When will I eat my apple and peanut butter?
+When will I eat my daily cookie?

 Clarity is key to productivity.
 Having a to-do list is awesome, but you can’t waste time trying to decide what to do next.
 Pick something, do it now, mark it off, and then go to the next thing.